Karlsruhe Institute of Technology: Research

 In January 2019 the cluster of excellence "3D Matter made to order" (3DMM2O), affiliated with both the Karlsruhe Institute of Technology and the University of Heidelberg started to operate.
 Specializing in two-photon polymerization, it aims to revolutionize 3D printing on micro and nanoscales.
 By uniting expertise across materials science, engineering, and physics, the cluster seeks to develop precise and versatile fabrication techniques for various applications, from biotechnology to electronics.

 KIT operates several TCCON stations as part of an international collaborative effort to measure greenhouse gases globally.
 One station is near the campus.

 KIT is partner of the science project for urban and autonomous freight logistics, efeuCampus in Bruchsal, which is funded by the state of Baden-Württemberg and the European Union.
 At the Institute for Conveying Technology and Logistics Systems (IFL), conveyor systems for intralogistics are being developed for the research project, which are used for mobile robotics and human-machine interaction.
 The project develops localization and navigation algorithms for an urban environment, which enable vehicles to navigate independently on the basis of laser and video data.

+On July 29, 2026, the Fusion Technology Research Hub (also known as "MAT-TRIX") was officially established at KIT as a research initiative to accelerate the industrialization of nuclear fusion energy.
+Funded by the German Federal Ministry of Education and Research with approximately €30 million, this hub shifts the focus from basic plasma physics toward engineering, scaling, and technology transfer to bridge the gap between academic research and commercial power plant deployment.
+Operating as a central node in a public-private partnership, KIT leverages its existing infrastructure—including decades of expertise from the former Karlsruhe Research Center (now Campus North)—to collaborate with industrial partners and deep-tech startups like Proxima Fusion and Gauss Fusion.
+The hub's key research areas focus on critical engineering challenges, including advanced magnet systems using high-temperature superconductors (HTS), materials science for reactor blankets, cryogenics, and advancing systems for fuel cycle and tritium technology.